benjiaa/PracticalProgramming/README.md

 # PracticalProgramming
-Simple codespace repo for python3 teaching
+Simple github repository for keeping track of all of our practical programming files!
+Intended to be used w/ codespaces.

 Infomration on the python library we'll use can be found [here](https://openpyxl.readthedocs.io/en/stable/).